10 Best Beaches in Corfu, Greece

 The rocks above and the teeny tiny beach below are often covered with people.
 The stairs down to the beach are pretty rickety and falling apart, so be cautious.

 There is a large natural cave/tunnel that you can swim through (on the right side as you swim through the canal).
-Don’t worry – it’s above water and easy to swim through!
+Don’t worry, it’s above water and easy to swim through!
 No holding your breath and diving down.
 Kids and elderly people were swimming through it with ease.

 Staying in Corfu Town without a car?
 Book a bus trip, which will take you to Barbati Beach, Kassiopi, and Canal D’amour for a full day of beach and fun!

-Parking: There is parking along the surrounding streets or hotels if you stay at one of them.
+Parking: There is parking along the surrounding streets or at hotels if you stay at one of them.

 Accommodations Near Canal D’Amour